 31. Rustic Wall Art Panel

-This project needs three pieces of shiplap boards, two 1x2s, dark graphite pencil, scissors, acrylic craft paint with paintbrush, foam brush, hammer, twelve 1” nails, and the text that you will put on your panel.
+This project needs three pieces of shiplap boards, two 1x2s, dark graphite pencil, scissors, acrylic craft paint with a paintbrush, foam brush, hammer, twelve 1” nails, and the text that you will put on your panel.
 You can print the text on a coupon bond.

 The only limit now for making your walls beautiful is your imagination and creativity.
 This is also great as a gift.